rhit-zhuy17/Micro-VPN/README.md

 - The web interface for managing the server

 2. Access the web interface:
-   - Open your browser and navigate to `http://localhost:8501`
+   - Open your browser and navigate to `http://localhost:8501` (Might be in other port)
    - The default interface will show the VPN server management dashboard

 ### Client Connection